diegourquiola/StudyPlanner/README.md

 - **Color Palette**: Navy (#1a1a2e), Accent Blue (#4361ee), Success Green (#06ffa5)
 - **Typography**: Inter font family from Google Fonts
+- **UI Components**:
-- **UI Components**: Card-based layout with smooth transitions and hover effects
+  - Card-based layout with smooth transitions and hover effects
+  - Tabbed navigation for Courses, Calendar, and Schedule views
+  - Interactive calendar with assignment chips
+  - Color-coded course assignments
 - **Responsive**: Mobile-first design with breakpoints at 768px and 1024px

-## Code Comments
+## Code Quality

-The code is extensively commented to explain:
+The code includes:
-- Database schema and initialization
+- Database schema with courses and assignments tables
-- API endpoint functionality
+- RESTful API endpoints for CRUD operations
-- Scheduling algorithm logic (step-by-step)
+- Priority-based scheduling algorithm (step-by-step comments)
-- Frontend functions and event handlers
+- Frontend state management and event handlers
+- Comprehensive test suite using pytest

-This makes it easy to walk through the implementation in presentations or code reviews.
+This makes it easy to understand the implementation and extend functionality.

 ## Future Enhancements